… for ski and snowboard tourers

 Ski touring during the day is only allowed on the Spiga slope no. 1 between Tannenheim, Spiga and Prodkamm.
 All other slopes are closed for ski tourers during the day and night.
 The ascents must be made one after the other on the edge of the piste.

 The offer for ski touring on the piste by day is valid from the start of operation of Spiga piste no. 1 until the last day of operation of the Spiga piste at the end of the respective winter season.
 The piste no. 1 is closed from Sunday to Wednesday from 17.00 to 08.00.

 Ski touring on the piste at night

-- No crossing in blind spots
+- No crossings at blind spots.

-- Ascent and descent at night with headlamp switched on
+- Ascent and descent at night with headlamp switched on.

 REASONS AND DANGERS

 - There is danger to life if the rules are not followed!

 - The slope preparation is often done on the rope, which is not always visible.

 - The rope digs itself into the snow and rushes up with traction.